Teradata/stampede/README.md

 ## TODO

-* Reading make's output and logging it is very slow.
+* Reading make's output and logging it is noticeably slow when there is a lot of it at once.
+* Add hooks for HCatalog.
 * Add more examples.
 * Test email support with the *nix `mail` command.